-Specific Features: Two pack, cow and calf for effective herd talk,
+Specific features: Two pack, cow and calf for effective herd talk

-Best Use: Excellent for luring bulls over by creating herd talk
+Best use: Excellent for luring bulls over by creating herd talk

-Description: This Primos Hoochie Pack Call allows hunters to create the social, talking sounds of cows and calves, a sound that is proven to draw bulls over.
+Description: The Primos Hoochie Pack Call allows hunters to create the social, talking sounds of cows and calves, a sound that is proven to draw bulls over.
 They are a little larger than more traditional reed calls, but they will easily fit in the hand.

-Hunters widely agree that they are incredibly easy to use, with very few people having any trouble replicating a realistic cow or calf sound.
+They are incredibly easy to use, with very few people having any trouble replicating a realistic cow or calf sound.
 One downside is that they must be hand held, so for those hunting alone, it can get difficult to hold both the call and a weapon.

 The cow call is generally considered the more accurate of the two, with the calf call being less realistic.
 The build quality seems fairly solid and the materials used are high quality.

+They are somewhat limited by the variety of sounds they can make with only being able to produce shorter sounds.
 Longer, drawn out sounds are not possible with these calls.
 That does not, however, render them useless.
-Hunters generally suggest that one should use these in combination with other calls for the best results.
+We would suggest that you should use these in combination with other calls for the best results.

 Type: Closed reed/bite call

-Best Use: Great for close in calling
+Best use: Great for close in calling

 Description: This is a very affordable, compact cow call that can be used by everyone.
 The price and the ease of use are strong selling points for this Primos Cow Girl Call.
 Just be sure to follow the instructions in order to produce the best sounds.

 A variety of sounds can be made using the bite and blow method, from the longer whines of a cow in estrus to shorter, sharper more social sounds.

 Type: Open reed call

-Best Use: Great for closing in while bow hunting
+Best use: Great for closing in while bow hunting

+There might be a fair amount of practice required to perfect the sound.
 With that in mind, it is worth getting your hands on this Primos Imaka Da Bullcrazy Call in advance, in order to make the most realistic sounds when out in the field.
 While the sound is largely accurate, take care not to blow too hard as it can get quite loud.

 Sound: Bull and cow

-Specific Features: Camo cover and sling included, wide variety of sounds
+Specific features: Camo cover and sling included, wide variety of sounds

-Best Use: Excellent for bringing bulls out in close quarters and for beginners
+Best use: Excellent for bringing bulls out in close quarters and for beginners

 It is fairly easy to use and one can imitate an elk fairly accurately within minutes.
 Other sounds such as grunts take a bit more practice and it is worth spending time in advance learning how.